Mockup: Military acquisition

+Garments

+Mockups are used in sewing to test patterns and check the fit of garments.
+They are sometimes also referred to as muslins or toiles because they are often made in cheap, lightweight cotton fabrics.
+They are used both when drafting patterns, to see if the drafted pattern fits the person it is intended for, and when using commercial patterns, to identify any changes that need to be made to improve fit or for stylistic reasons.
+Creating a mockup also provides an opportunity to practice making a garment before.
+If substantial alterations are being made, several mockups may be made, each with increasingly more adjustments.

+Mockups are often made with speed in mind and are partially unfinished as a result, such as being unhemmed, having unfinished seams (which also allows for adjustments to be made more easily), and having only one of a mirrored element (such as being sewn with only one sleeve).

 Consumer goods

 Mockups are used in the consumer goods industry as part of the product development process, where dimensions, human factors, overall impression, and commercial art are tested in marketing research.
 Mockups help to visualise how all design decisions play together, they are convincing and closely resemble the final product, it can be easily revised rather than much later in the production stage, It also helps in visualisation of package design projects in 3D & speed up approvals.

 Furniture and cabinetry

 Mockups are commonly required by designers, architects, and end users for custom furniture and cabinetry.
 The intention is often to produce a full-sized replica, using inexpensive materials in order to verify a design.
 Mockups are often used to determine the proportions of the piece, relating to various dimensions of the piece itself, or to fit the piece into a specific space or room.
 The ability to see how the design of the piece relates to the rest of the space is also an important factor in determining size and design.

 When designing a functional piece of furniture, such as a desk or table, mockups can be used to test whether they suit typical human shapes and sizes.
 Designs that fail to consider these issues may not be practical to use.
 Mockups can also be used to test color, finish, and design details which cannot be visualized from the initial drawings and sketches.
 Mockups used for this purpose can be on a reduced scale.

 The cost of making mockups is often more than repaid by the savings made by avoiding going into production with a design which needs improvement.